 - HR business partner

-On the other hand, HR administrators can work as HR assistants, or HR coordinators if they have specialized qualifications and desired skills.
+On the other hand, HR administrators work as HR assistants, HR specialists, and HR coordinators if they have specialized qualifications and competencies.
 Here’s mentioned the career path for an HR administrator in reverse chronological order:

 - HR assistant